On p-harmonic maps and convex functions: Introduction and statement of the main result

 where $\delta>(p-n)^{-1}>1$ and $0<\sigma<1$.
 Then, there exist a $C^2$ rotationally symmetric $p$-harmonic map $F:M_g\rightarrow N_j$ and a sequence $\left\{s_k\right\}_{k=1}^{\infty}\rightarrow+\infty$, such that

 for every rotationally symmetric convex function $H:N_j\rightarrow \mathbb{R}$, provided the corresponding $h\in C^2([0,+\infty))$ satisfies $h'(t)>0$ for $t>0$. \end{theorem}

 It should be noted that, in the paper \cite{Ishihara} cited above, the author also considers a special category of harmonic maps, the harmonic morphisms, which pull back germs of harmonic functions on the target to harmonic functions in the domain.
 It is proved that harmonic morphisms are characterized by a weakly horizontal conformality condition.
 Recently, \cite{Loubeau}, such a characterization has been extended to the $p$-harmonic setting, $p>2$.
 It turns out that the $p$-tension field of the composition of a $p$-harmonic morphism with a generic function enjoys a very special decomposition.
-Accordingly one has that $p$-harmonic morphisms pull back $p$-subharmonic functions (hence convex functions) to $p$-subharmonic functions.
+Moreover it's proven that $C^2$ convex functions are $p$-subharmonic; see \cite{WLW-Glob} and \cite{WLW}.
+Accordingly one has that $p$-harmonic morphisms pull back $p$-subharmonic functions (and hence pull-back convex functions) to $p$-subharmonic functions.
 Such a special decomposition, however, fails to be true in general for a $p$-harmonic map, and the rotationally symmetric realm provides concrete examples.